-Bausch & Lomb is well known today for their eye health products such as contact lenses, but surprisingly they were also the brains behind aviator style sunglasses.
+Bausch & Lomb is well known today for their eye health products such as contact lenses, and some even consider them to be the brains behind aviator style sunglasses.
 Like many of Bausch & Lomb products, aviators started as a medical necessity for pilots flying combat planes during the First World War, but the actual aviator shape as we know it today was not developed until 1936.

 As pilots landed after seeing conflict, many of them complained about strain from the effects of the sun at high altitudes.
 The intense strain on their eyes caused them to have to land early and often remain grounded until they were able to recover from eye strain and exhaustion.
 Since there was just a small contingent of men able to fly, the Army Air Corp commissioned their optics manufacturer, Bausch & Lomb, to develop a pair of glasses the pilots could wear that would help to block the intensity of the sun.
 As Bausch & Lomb worked to create the perfect pair of sunglasses, they came back with a tear drop style which they determined was the only attractive way to completely cover the entire eye and protect it from the sun.
 As these glasses were issued, they quickly became known as “Aviators” and soon, every pilot was wearing them.
 Soon outdoor sportsmen began to purchase these sunglasses as a luxury item to take while hunting and fishing.
 They found that due to the shape of the sunglasses it didn’t seem to matter what direction they were looking in — their eyes remained shaded.